Need any help or advice?+44 (0)1782 454499

 Click to download the full version of the Resin Plank Table Handbook

 GlassCast® 3 is an epoxy coating resin from the creators of the famous original GlassCast® product used in Penny Floor projects all over the world.
-Glasscast 3 is perfect for projects like this Neon Resin Plank Table.
+GlassCast 3 is perfect for projects like this Resin Plank Table.
 It's special formulation makes it the ideal product for use with wood - like the amazing penny floors, bottle cap table tops, bar tops and many more furniture projects.

 This step by step guide - consisting of the tutorial video and the free downloadable eBook will provide you with all the information you could ever need for making your own resin plank table, including planning, pouring, finishing and caring for your table.
 It also includes handy pointers and best-practise tips.
 Here are the steps in brief: